-Mullins is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Mullins isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mullins are a mix of both white- and blue-collar jobs.
 Overall, Mullins is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Mullins who work in healthcare (17.38%), sales jobs (13.43%), and maintenance occupations (9.22%).

-The percentage of adults in Mullins who are college-educated is close to the national average for all communities of 21.84%: 18.08% of the adults in Mullins have a bachelor's degree or advanced degree.
+In terms of college education, Mullins is nearly on par with the US average for all cities of 21.84%: 18.08% of adults 25 and older in Mullins have a bachelor's degree or advanced degree.

 The per capita income in Mullins in 2018 was $26,475, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $105,900 for a family of four.
 However, Mullins contains both very wealthy and poor people as well.